rbowen/presentations/apache_way/slides.md

 Worth mentioning that the word 'Meritocracy' has a PR problem lately, largely due to the fact that it often means 'Oligarchy' in practice.

-Note: Old white guys select other old white guys based on their "merit".
+???
+Old white guys select other old white guys based on their "merit".
 We actively struggle against this, but we have a LOOOONG way to go before we've fixed it.